 Our online store has been moved to new platform.
 When you log in for the first time, you will need to create a new password.
 You are also now able to shop as a guest.

-Yes! - and you don’t want to miss them!
-To get advance notice of our sales, put your name on our mailing list.
-All our sales are available in store and on our website.
-We also have shoes and boots at clearance prices all year round on our website and in store.
+Yes!
+And you don’t want to miss them!
+To find out when we're having a sale join our mailing list.
+All our sales are available in our stores and in our online store.
+We also have a selection of shoes, boots and sandals ON SALE all year round on our website and in our stores.

 Shipping or Collecting